benoitf/che-template-issues/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement💡
-about: Suggest a enhancement for this project
+about: Suggest a enhancement for Eclipse Che
 title: ''
 labels: ''
 assignees: ''